-- An application for admission. - Official transcripts showing completion of a bachelor's degree from a regionally accredited four-year college or university. - A minimum undergraduate GPA of 3.0 (if the applicant's grade point average falls below a 3.0, then they may submit a one-page supplemental essay to the Admissions Committee explaining the situation and reasons for admission consideration). - A statement of purpose 2-3 pages double spaced that clearly indicates career history, professional goals, and professional guiding principles. - Current resume. - One letter of recommendation that specifically address the academic ability, work performance, and character of the applicant. - Two disposition assessments. - Personal interview with the Admissions Committee.
+- An application for admission. - Official transcripts showing completion of a bachelor's degree from a regionally accredited four-year college or university.

+- A minimum undergraduate GPA of 3.0 (if the applicant's grade point average falls below a 3.0, then they may submit a onepage supplemental essay to the Admissions Committee explaining the situation and reasons for admission consideration). - A statement of purpose 2-3 pages double spaced that clearly indicates career history, professional goals, and professional guiding principles. - Current resume. - One letter of recommendation that specifically address the academic ability, work performance, and character of the applicant. - Two disposition assessments. - Personal interview with the Admissions Committee.

-Admission Criteria for Master of Philosophy (M.Phil) in Theology
+Admission Criteria for Master of Philosophy (M.Phil)

-Applicants to the M.Phil.
-(Theology Concentration) must submit the following items:
+Applicants to the M.Phil. must submit the following items:

-- An application for admission, accompanied by a written proposal (300-500 words) for a research topic. - Official transcripts from a regionallyaccredited institution showing receipt of a bachelor's degree with a minimum undergraduate GPA of 3.0. - Evidence of graduate level preparation (including an appropriate graduate writing seminar, or equivalent) that warrants admission to graduate research in the proposed area(s) of research; evidence of adequate preparation may include (but is not limited to) the following: - Official transcripts from an accredited institution showing the accumulation of a minimum of 15 semester credits of graduate coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Advanced specialization at the undergraduate level through a minimum of 20 upper division semester credits in coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Evidence of advanced scholarly research activities directly related to the proposed research topic in the form of papers, articles, and reviews in peer-reviewed publications, presentations at professional meetings/societies, published monographs;
+- An application for admission - A thesis proposal (around 500 words) introducing research topic or question.
+It should define the topic of study and demonstrate a student's familiarity with research and the proposed field. - Official transcripts from a regionallyaccredited institution showing receipt of a bachelor's degree with a minimum undergraduate GPA of 3.0. - Evidence of graduate level preparation (including an appropriate graduate writing seminar, or equivalent) that warrants admission to graduate research in the proposed area(s) of research; evidence of adequate preparation may include (but is not limited to) the following: - Official transcripts from an accredited institution showing the accumulation of a minimum of 15 semester credits of graduate coursework directly related to the proposed research topic, with a minimum grade of "B" for each course;

-- Evidence of other substantial and scholarly professional activity directly related to the proposed area of research; or - Satisfactory scores on the Graduate Record Exam (GRE). - Two letters of reference from academic experts in the proposed research area, one of which may be from a prospective Bushnell University faculty supervisor/mentor.
+- Advanced specialization at the undergraduate level through a minimum of 20 upper division semester credits in coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Evidence of advanced scholarly research activities directly related to the proposed research topic in the form of papers, articles, and reviews in peerreviewed publications, presentations at professional meetings/societies, published monographs; - Evidence of other substantial and scholarly professional activity directly related to the proposed area of research; or - Satisfactory scores on the Graduate Record Exam (GRE). - Two letters of reference from academic experts in the proposed research area, one of which may be from a prospective Bushnell University faculty supervisor/mentor.